 Prints were everywhere in the summer of 1936 and I mean everywhere.
 Not only were there print dresses and blouses, but also bags, belts and gloves.
 Not just floral prints but also animal prints, musical notes and even fish.

 Let’s not forget summer shoes.
 Shoes from 1939 were metallic, mesh and lace up.

 Also from 1939, news that cotton playsuits could double as swimsuits.
 There were also towelling two piece numbers and woollen swimsuits.
 Also, just for those who wanted an even tan, boned tops, that stayed up even when the straps were slipped off the shoulder.

 Summer play togs gayer than ever… (1941, November 15).
 The Australian Women’s Weekly (1933 – 1982), p.
 23 Section: Fashion Portfolio.
 Retrieved November 27, 2012, from http://nla.gov.au/nla.news-article47482941

 WW2 was over and cotton was in short supply but it had taken a step up the hierarchy of fabrics.
 Not just for tea towels or cheap knock-about frocks, cotton was being used for “finer clothes”.

-American fashion houses, set up after WW2, were sending their beach wear Australia’s way in 1947, even those made from plastic coated aluminum yarn.
+American fashion houses, set up after WW2, were sending their beachwear Australia’s way in 1947, even those made from plastic coated aluminium yarn.

-What every girls needs, a swimsuit that double as a cocktail dress!
+What every girls needs, a swimsuit that doubles as a cocktail dress!

 Corsets were back in 1956, if only for swimsuits.
 A relief for the writer of the “Woman’s Page”, who was glad to see an end of, she thought, swimsuits looking like a couple of handkerchiefs knotted together.